Connecticut Route 80

 Connecticut Route 80 is a 25.9 mile highway that runs through south-central Connecticut.
-The west end is at CT 17 in Quinnipiac Meadows neighborhood of New Haven, and the east end is at CT 154 in Deep River.
+The route runs from Interstate 91 (I-91) in Quinnipiac Meadows neighborhood of New Haven east to Route 154 in Deep River.
 Route 80 runs within 5 miles of many town squares- including Downtown New Haven.

 Route description

 Route 80 begins at the junction of I-91 and Route 17 in New Haven (at exit 8).
 Route 17 splits off and heads northward right after the exit.
 Route 80 begins as a 4-lane principal arterial road in New Haven, continuing due east for almost its entire length.
 It has a junction with the southern end of Route 103 before entering East Haven.
 It then passes the north end of Route 100 before crossing into North Branford.
 In North Branford, it has a 1.50 mi overlap with Route 22, during which it meets the north end of Route 139.
 Just east of the Route 22 concurrency, Route 80 becomes a 2 lane minor rural arterial road and enters Guilford.
 It crosses Route 77 in North Guilford before entering Madison.
 In the village of North Madison, it meets Route 79 at a roundabout.
 It then enters Killingworth, where it passes Chatfield Hollow State Park and intersects with Route 81 at a traffic circle in the center of town.
 After crossing into Deep River, it briefly overlaps with Route 145, then meets Route 9 at exit 5 about 0.6 mi before its terminus at Route 154.

 Route 80 crosses over the Hammonasset River between Madison and Killingworth on Bridge No. 1132, a historic open-spandrel arch bridge built by the Connecticut Highway Department in 1934.